What are the seven most important words to ask the Lord?

 Number one attribute we need to please the Lord?

-Charity is loving God more than ourselves.
+Charity is seeing ourselves and others the way God sees us.
 It’s putting God first.
 It is the first commandment.
 Love the Lord thy God with all of your heart and lean not unto thy own understanding.
 Remember, our ways are not His ways.

 Seven most important words to please Satan?

 – What Do I Want To Do Now –